-The reg2_int_mask Register characteristics are:
+The reg2 int mask Register characteristics are:

 Purpose This register enables or masks interrupts from being triggered on the external pins of the cache controller.
-Figure 3-8 on page 3-21 shows the register bit assignments.
+Figure 3-8 on page 3-17 shows the register bit assignments.
 The bit assignments enables the masking of the interrupts on both their individual outputs and the combined L2CCINTR line.
 Clearing a bit by writing a 0, disables the interrupt triggering on that pin.
 All bits are cleared by a reset.
 You must write to the register bits with a 1 to enable the generation of interrupts.

-Usage constraints Non-secure writes to this register are dependent on Auxiliary Control Register bit [27].
-If bit [27] of the Auxiliary Control Register is 1'b0, a Non secure write to the Interrupt Mask Register results in a DECERR response.
-Configurations Available in all configurations.
+Usage constraints Non-secure writes to this register are dependent on Auxiliary Control response.

+Register bit [27].
+If bit [27] of the Auxiliary Control Register is 1'b0, a Non secure write to the Interrupt Mask Register results in a DECERR

-Table 3-11 shows the reg2_int_mask Register bit assignments.
+Table 3-11 shows the reg2\int\mask Register bit assignments.